Utsav3108/python-projects/README.md

 # pyprojects
-All python projects are available here
+All my python projects are available here